Esri/mapbook-android/README.md

 3. ```git checkout master``` to checkout your fork's local master branch.
 4. ```git merge upstream/master``` to sync your local `master' branch with `upstream/master`. **Note**: Your local changes will be retained and your fork's master branch will be in sync with the upstream repository.

-## Provision your device
-1. Create an Data folder on your device.
-You can use the [Android Debug Bridge (adb)](https://developer.android.com/guide/developing/tools/adb.html) tool found in **<sdk-dir>/platform-tools**.
-2. Open up a command prompt and execute the ```adb shell``` command to start a remote shell on your target device.
-3. Navigate to your sdcard directory, e.g. ```cd /sdcard/```.
-4. Create the ArcGIS/samples/MapPackage directory, ```mkdir Data```.
-5. You should now have the following directory on your target device, ```/sdcard/Data```.
-Note:  Directory may be slightly different on your device.
-When the mapbook app first starts up, it will download the mapbook to this directory.
-6. Exit the shell with the, ```exit``` command.

 ## Testing With Robotium
 The project includes a small suite of Robotium tests that test various features of the application.
 The Robotium tests for the mapbook-app will run best on an attached device, rather than in the emulator.
 You will need to adjust the values in the app_settings.xml file to reflect your specific auth credentials and any local addresses the tests use.
 Use the following steps to configure your environment for running the tests.